ansible/molecule/doc/source/configuration.rst

     name: docker

 .. note:: It is recommend to use the following syntax.
 This matches
-          test-kitchen, and will be further enhanced in molecule 2.x.
+          test-kitchen, and will be further enhanced in Molecule 2.x.

 Verifier Section
 ----------------